bbauska/TUMx-DWAPNx/README.md

 engine, while Node is the base of our application.

 Another popular framework is **React** (https://react.dev/learn).
-It was developed by Facebook and it\'s widely used. **Pug** (<https://pugjs.org/api/getting-started.html>) is another framework and it\'s maybe one of the best if you\'re starting with Node.js.
-This is because it\'s very similar in syntax to plain HTML.
+It was developed by Facebook and it&apos;s widely used. **Pug** (<https://pugjs.org/api/getting-started.html>) is another framework and it&apos;s maybe one of the best if you&apos;re starting with Node.js.
+This is because it&apos;s very similar in syntax to plain HTML.
 So, if you are used to writing HTML files, **Pug** might be the choice for you.
 It was previously called Jade, but due to some copyright issues, developers had to rename it into **Pug** and it is actually a fun name.
 So, why not?
 **Ember** (<https://emberjs.com/>) is another choice among small communities of developers.
-It\'s very nice in my opinion.
+It&apos;s very nice in my opinion.
 So, that is why we chose to also put it into this list.

 What we have seen in the previous slides and in this one, are the components that you would need to build your web application.
-You don\'t need all of them.
+You don&apos;t need all of them.
 As we have already discussed, you might not need view engines if you, for example, want to build an **API**.
 A database is also not always needed if you want to build something simple or just